click on images to enlarge

 After several attempts to get to Metebelis III, the Doctor landed his TARDIS there.
 He was attacked by violent beings.
 While on the planet he took a certain blue crystal.
 He attempted to go home (but was captured by the Master, who had also captured the other first seven Doctors).
 The Graak helped defeat the Master and free the Doctors, and they were all sent home.
 (Destiny of the Doctors)

-Returning to Earth, he joined the Brigadier and Jo at Llanfairfach, where UNIT was investigating a miner who had been found, turned green, in an abandoned coal pit.
+During their travels together, the Doctor and Jo met Harry Houdini at some point prior to the 1920s.
+He learned of the Bay City Rollers from Jo.
+(Smoke and Mirrors) Returning to Earth, he joined the Brigadier and Jo at Llanfairfach, where UNIT was investigating a miner who had been found, turned green, in an abandoned coal pit.
 Global Chemicals was responsible for the pollution, having been directed by the computer BOSS.
 BOSS used mind control on key company staff and planned on controlling the world based on his initial programming.
 The Doctor broke BOSS’s control using the blue crystal.
 Once freed, company boss Stevens destroyed BOSS before it could link with computers over the world.
 Jo and Cliff Jones, a scientist working at Wholeweal, announced they were getting engaged and planned to travel the Amazon looking for a rare fungus.
 The Doctor offered his blessing and gave Jo the blue crystal he had retrieved from Metebelis III as a wedding present.
 Alone, he discreetly and sadly left the celebration.
 (The Green Death)

 Depressed and saddened by Jo’s departure, the Doctor began travelling alone, whilst continuing to operate with UNIT.
 When Jo left him, the Doctor left UNIT for six months to go travelling in his TARDIS.
 (Deep Blue)The Doctor encountered many Creis, elephant-like aliens who searched for the Tipping Device.
 (Midnight in the Café of the Black Madonna)The Doctor landed on Peladon in the early years of its admittance into the Galactic Federation.
 He found a refugee camp of Martians displaced from New Mars during the Martian Civil War after Grand Marshall Raxlyr had murdered most of the royal family on the planet.
 The Doctor only intended a short visit, but King Peladon insisted the Doctor to stay to offer his counsel.